-Due to the electronics, cabinet materials and finish, it's not a good idea to drill into your speakers; however, we have provided an integrated 1/4" threaded insert to use with wall mounts.
-Please note that this insert is only meant to be used for stability with platformed stands that have this feature and is not meant to hold the total weight of the speaker.
+Due to the electronics, cabinet materials and finish, it's not a good idea to drill into your speakers; however, we have provided an integrated 1/4" threaded insert on the bottom of each cabinet to use with wall mounts.
+You can also use side clamping mounts, although mounts that clamp from the front and back may obstruct the bass port.

-The HD3 internal DAC handles up to 48K transfer rate, and up to 16 bits bit-depth.
+The HD3's USB interface handles up to 16-bit, and sample rates up to 48kHz, though the bit-depth will be padded internally to 24-bit.
 Your system will generally default to these settings when you hook up the HD3.
-If you mainly use 44.1K files, you might set this as the default in your system.
-Many system players like JRiver and Amarra will default to the proper bit rate automatically.
+If you mainly use 44.1K files, you might set this as the default in your system to ensure minimal sample-rate conversions.
+Many system players like JRiver and Amarra will default to the proper sample rate automatically.